What Colors Look Best with Gray Hair?

 If you suit gold, you are more likely to be warm and if you suit silver, you are more likely to be cool.

-Or, if you really want to dive into it, you can have your colors analyzed by a professional color consultant.
+If you really want to dive into it, you can have your colors analyzed by a professional color consultant.

 Back in the 1980s, when Color Me a Season was a Big Deal, I had my colors done and found out that, with my pale skin with pink undertones and with my dark brunette hair, I was a “Winter.”